ranjanmukesh/Parametric-crop-insurance/README.md

 # Parametric Crop Insurance dApp

-A decentralized parametric crop insurance platform built with **Chainlink Functions** and **Chainlink Automation** (CRE workflow) on **Polygon Amoy testnet**.
+A decentralized parametric crop insurance platform built with **Chainlink Functions** and **Chainlink Automation** (CRE workflow) on ** Base Sepolia testnet**.
 Farmers can purchase policies that automatically pay out if monsoon rainfall in Maharashtra falls below a critical threshold (e.g., drought conditions), using real-world weather data fetched via Chainlink oracles.

 This project solves real-world challenges for smallholder farmers in India by providing transparent, tamper-proof, and instant payouts—no claims adjusters or paperwork required.
 Built as an entry for the **Chainlink Convergence Hackathon** (February–March 2026).